 - The Governing Body may grant leave of absence to any Fellow on such terms as they may determine and shall take into account the provisions in the Statutes of the University regarding entitlement to leave of absence.
-At the written request of a Fellow under Title C the Governing Body may agree that the period of his absence on leave shall be omitted in reckoning the limit of the tenure of his Fellowship, in which case he shall retain his Fellowship but shall receive no emolument during the period of his absence. - 2.
-A Fellow who has been granted leave of absence under the provisions of Section 1 of this Statute shall not during the period of his leave of absence be reckoned a member of the Governing Body or of any Committee of the Governing Body.
-Nevertheless such Fellow shall be eligible to take part in the election of a President under the provisions of Statue III or the changing of Statues under the provisions of Statue XXIV.
+At the written request of a Fellow under Title C the Governing Body may agree that the period of their absence on leave shall be omitted in reckoning the limit of the tenure of their Fellowship, in which case they shall retain their Fellowship but shall receive no emolument during the period of their absence. - 2.
+A Fellow who has been granted leave of absence under the provisions of Section 1 of this Statute shall not during the period of their leave of absence be reckoned a member of the Governing Body or of any Committee of the Governing Body.
+Nevertheless such Fellow shall be eligible to take part in the election of a President under the provisions of Statute III or the changing of Statutes under the provisions of Statute XXIV.